rgilks/writeo/docs/OPERATIONS.md

 **View Logs:**

 1. **Cloudflare Dashboard (Recommended for Production):**
-   - Go to: https://dash.cloudflare.com → Workers & Pages → Your Worker → Logs
+   - Go to: https://dash.cloudflare.com → Workers & Pages → Your Worker → Observability → Logs
    - Real-time logs with filtering and search
    - No timeout issues, best for production monitoring